softwaremill/mqperf/article.md

 Messages in Pulsar are deleted after they are acknowledged, and this is tracked per-subscription.
 That is, if there are no subscribers to a topic, messages will be marked for deletion right after being sent.
 Acknowledging a message in one subscription doesn’t affect other subscriptions.
 Additionally, we can specify a message retention policy, to keep messages for a longer time.

 Moreover, topics can be **partitioned**.
 Behind the scenes, Pulsar creates an internal topic for every partition (these partitions are something quite different than in Kafka!).
-However, from the producers and consumers point of view such a topic behaves as a single one.
+However, from the producers' and consumers' point of view such a topic behaves as a single one.
 As a single topic is always handled by a single broker, increasing the number of partitions, we can increase throughput by allowing multiple brokers to accept and dispatch messages.

 As mentioned above, all storage is handled by Apache BookKeeper.
 Entries (messages) are stored in sequences called **ledgers**.
 We can configure how many copies of a ledger are created (`managedLedgerDefaultEnsembleSize`), in how many copies a message is stored (`managedLedgerDefaultWriteQuorum`) and how many nodes have to acknowledge a write (`managedLedgerDefaultAckQuorum`).
-Following our persistency requirements, we’ve been using 3 ledger copies, and requiring at least 2 copies of each message.
+Following our persistence requirements, we’ve been using 3 ledger copies, and requiring at least 2 copies of each message.

 The setting above corresponds to synchronous replication, but by setting the quorum to 1 or 0, we would get an asynchronous one.